CallHoganZhang/ML_Pro/readme.md

 In text_classification,
 you can find some floder including text data divided into train,test,stop words.
+In this floder project, I want to do serveal experiment in order to help me improve understanding machine learing algorithm and thier application scenarios.

 The train set and test set including sports,school,literature and woman.
 You can using these data realize the test of naive_bayes algorithm.
 In naive_bayes,you can choose differe1 model such as GaussianNB,MultinomialNB,BernoulliNB
-to test this code.And you will get some index like accuracy.
+to test this code.And you will get some quota like accuracy and some .
 In most condition, BernoulliNB is worse than MultinomialNB except in small amount data.
-Besides,using TfidfVectorizer this function,you will get the matrix which can show feature.
+Besides,if you use TfidfVectorizer this function,you will get the matrix which can show feature.

 In breast_cance_data-master,